-There are similarities in risk viewpoints across for-profit and not-for-profit and governmental organizations.
+There are similarities in risk viewpoints across for-profit and not-for-profit and governmental organisations.

-how respondents rated the risks making the top five, board members, CFOs, CAEs and CIOs/CTOs rated all of their top five risks as "Significant Impact" risks, while CROs rated four of their top five risks at that level.
+CFOs, CAEs and CIOs/CTOs rated all of their top five risks as "Significant Impact" risks, whilst CROs rated four of their top five risks at that level.
 Interestingly, CEOs only rated one of their top five risks at that level.
-The dispersion of these findings suggests there is a strong need for discussion and dialogue to ensure everyone is in agreement at the highest level of the organization as to what the most important risk exposures are and whether the organization is focused on them appropriately.
+The dispersion of these findings suggests there is a strong need for discussion and dialogue to ensure everyone is in agreement at the highest level of the organisation as to what the most important risk exposures are and whether the organisation is focused on them appropriately.

-- Most industries have reduced risk concerns for 2020 - Our sub-analyses of results across six different industry groups finds that every group, with the exception of the Financial Services industry, perceived that the magnitude and severity of risks affecting their organizations will be lower in 2020 than in the prior year.
+- Most industries have reduced risk concerns for 2020 - Our sub-analyses of results across six different industry groups finds that every group, with the exception of the Financial Services industry, perceived that the magnitude and severity of risks affecting their organisations will be lower in 2020 than in the prior year.
 The Healthcare industry group reflects the highest overall concern related to the magnitude and severity of risks.
 Except for the Energy and Utilities industry group, all other industry groups decreased the number of "Significant Impact" risks from 2019 levels.
-Two of the 30 risks are deemed "Significant Impact" risks across all industry groups: restrictive/disruptive regulatory changes/scrutiny, and succession challenges and attracting/retaining top talent in a tightening market.
-Concerns about the organization's operations, legacy IT systems and digital capabilities not being able to compete with "born digital" enterprises are rated as a "Significant Impact" risk for all industry groups except Technology, Media and Telecommunications. - Nature of uncertainty concerns varies across the world - There are noticeable differences in the views about the overall magnitude of risks for 2020 across different regions of the world.
-Interestingly, the overall magnitude of risks increased for respondents in North America-based organizations and Africa-based organizations.
+Two of the 30 risks are deemed "Significant Impact" risks across all industry groups: restrictive/disruptive regulatory changes/ scrutiny, and succession challenges and attracting/ retaining top talent in a tightening market.
+Concerns about the organisation's operations, legacy IT systems and digital capabilities not being able to compete with "born digital" enterprises are rated as a "Significant Impact" risk for all industry groups except Technology, Media and Telecommunications. - Nature of uncertainty concerns varies across the world There are noticeable differences in the views about the overall magnitude of risks for 2020 across different regions of the world.
+Interestingly, the overall magnitude of risks increased for respondents in North America-based organisations and Africa-based organisations.
 This is in contrast to respondents in all other regions of the world, who indicated a lower overall magnitude for 2020 relative to 2019.
 This suggests there are differences in overarching views about uncertainty in the business environment in different global regions.
-While respondents in organizations in Latin America believe the magnitude of risks for 2020 is lower than 2019, those respondents still indicate the highest overall magnitude of risks as compared to other parts of the world.
+Whilst respondents in organisations in Latin America believe the magnitude of risks for 2020 is lower than 2019, those respondents still indicate the highest overall magnitude of risks as compared to other parts of the world.

 The restrictive impact of regulatory changes and scrutiny on operational resilience, products and services appears on every region's top five list and economic conditions are a top five risk concern in every region except North America.
-Most regions of the world rate all of their top five risks as "Significant Impact" risks, except for European-based and African-based organizations, which rate four of their top five risks at that level.
+Most regions of the world rate all of their top five risks as "Significant Impact" risks, except for European-based and African-based organisations, which rate four of their top five risks at that level.